 Dynamic Growth Throughput Benchmarks

-The two scenarios in this category use a dynamic expandable stream that is instantiated with an initial zero length and capacity.
-The stream is then filled with data in a loop, and the data is read back in a loop to examing the throughput performance of reading and writing as well as the memory allocation and garbage collection impact of the different stream classes.
+These benchmarks evaluate the performance of dynamic, expandable streams.
+The stream is filled with data in a loop, and the data is read back in a loop to examine the throughput performance of reading and writing, as well as the memory allocation and garbage collection impact of different stream classes.

 Summary